Understanding Your Income Statement: Revenue, Expenses, and Net Income

-This is the second post for the series on understanding your financial statements.
-We began with the balance sheet.
-If you haven’t had a chance, you can check it out here.
-This week we will discuss the income statement and then next week will be the statement of cash flows.
-I will end this series on how to analyze all three financial statements to get an understanding on how your business is doing financially.
-I truly hope you find this helpful in your business.
+This is the second post in a series on understanding your financial statements.
+I have talked about the balance sheet.
+Today I will talk about the income statement and next I will talk about the statement of cash flows.
+Then I will end this series on how to analyze all three financial statements together to get an understanding and clear picture of your business finances.

-Let’s look at the breakdown of the income statement.
+Let’s look at the breakdown of the income statement within the basic equation.

-Revenue from primary and secondary activities are your operating and nonoperating revenues.
-Revenue occurs when money is earned, not when it is received.
+Revenue has many different names; income, earnings, profits or sales.
+Revenue occurs when money is earned, not when it is received with accrual-based accounting or when it is received with cash basis accounting.
 Gains are gains from the sale of a long-term asset when the gain is more than the book value of the asset.

-Expenses are incurred to earn normal operating revenues and there are also secondary expenses from nonoperating activities such as an interest expense.
+Expenses are incurred to earn normal operating revenues.
 Losses are incurred from activities such as the sale of long-term assets.